magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

         IMAGE_OPTIMIZING_ORIGIN: "backend"
 ```

+### Finding the correct UPWARD path value

+The `CONFIG_DEFAULT_WEB_UPWARD_PATH` variable specifies the _absolute_ path to the UPWARD configuration file in the deployed instance.
+If this value is incorrect or not set, the Magento 2 UPWARD connector extension cannot serve your storefront application and your frontend appears broken.

+In the previous example, `/app/pmu35riuj7btw_stg/` is the Magento application root directory on the deployed instance.
+This value is different for each environment in your Cloud project, so you must configure each of your project environments with the path specific to each instance.
+To find the correct root directory path for an environment, [SSH][] into the remote server and use the `pwd` command to find the Magento application root directory.

 ## Build your storefront application

-Navigate or open a new terminal to your storefront project and run the project's build command.
+Navigate or open a new terminal to _your storefront project_ and edit the `.env` file.
+Set the values for each variable to the same value as the ones you set in the previous step.

+Use `yarn` or `npm` to run the project's build command.

 ```sh
 yarn build